China Eastern Airlines Flight 5735: CAAC investigation report

+In the media

 Early reports of the aircraft's flight data recorder pointed towards a deliberate crash from the cockpit.
 Flight controls were pushed to put the plane into a dive.
 This led the investigation toward the pilot or the possibility of a cockpit breach.
-China Eastern noted the unlikeliness of anyone breaching the cockpit, as an emergency code was not broadcast.
-Chinese authorities are not pointing to issues regarding mechanical or flight control problems.
+China Eastern Airlines noted the unlikeliness of anyone breaching the cockpit, as an emergency code was not broadcast.
+The Chinese authorities are not pointing to issues regarding mechanical or flight control problems.

-On 17 May, The Wall Street Journal reported a source from the US government, from officials involved in the investigation, as saying that the plane had been intentionally crashed, based on an analysis of data from the aircraft recorders.
-News reports published by ABC News on the same day concurred with the Wall Street Journal's report of the investigating officials in the US government declaring that the aircraft had been deliberately put into a vertical dive by a person on the flight deck, also citing flight recorder data showing that the landing gear and flaps had evidently not been engaged or deployed during the aircraft's descent which would indicate the pilots attempting an emergency descent or landing.
+On 17 May 2022, The Wall Street Journal reported a source from the United States government, from officials involved in the investigation, as saying that the plane had been intentionally crashed, based on an analysis of data from the aircraft recorders.
+News reports published by ABC News on the same day concurred with the Wall Street Journal's report of the investigating officials in the United States government declaring that the aircraft had been deliberately put into a vertical dive by a person on the flight deck, also citing flight recorder data showing that the landing gear and flaps had evidently not been engaged or deployed during the aircraft's descent which would indicate the pilots attempting an emergency descent or landing.

 Multiple reports also mentioned that in the moments just before and during the descent, there were no distress or mayday calls from the cockpit to air traffic control nor any answers to the attempts from air traffic control and nearby aircraft to make contact with the aircraft.
-A video was released to the public on the day of the accident, showing the Boeing 737 aircraft involved entering a steep dive before slamming into a hilly area.
+A video was released to the public on the day of the accident, showing the aircraft entering a steep dive before slamming into a hilly area.

+On 11 April 2022, the CAAC said that media speculation about the cause of the crash has "gravely misled the public" and interfered with the investigation.